erikcox/DailyProgrammerChallenges/README.md

 ### Material Design

-* [ ] App theme extends AppCompat.
+* [x] App theme extends AppCompat.

-* [ ] App uses an app bar and associated toolbars.
+* [x] App uses an app bar and associated toolbars.

-* [ ] App uses standard and simple transitions between activities.
+* [x] App uses standard and simple transitions between activities.

 ### Building

-* [ ] App builds from a clean repository checkout with no additional configuration.
+* [x] App builds from a clean repository checkout with no additional configuration.

 * [ ] App builds and deploys using the installRelease Gradle task.

 * [ ] App is equipped with a signing configuration, and the keystore and passwords are included in the repository.
 Keystore is referred to by a relative path.

-* [ ] All app dependencies are managed by Gradle.
+* [x] All app dependencies are managed by Gradle.

 ### Data Persistence

-* [ ] App stores data locally either by implementing a ContentProvider OR using Firebase Realtime Database.
+* [x] App stores data locally either by implementing a ContentProvider OR using Firebase Realtime Database.
 No third party frameworks may be used.

-* [ ] Must implement at least one of the three

 * [ ] If it regularly pulls or sends data to/from a web service or API, app updates data in its cache at regular intervals using a SyncAdapter or JobDispacter.